priyanu17/data_structures/stacks.md

 stack29.java : Find maximum depth of a nested parethesis using stacks(Method 2)

 stack30.java : Find the length of the longest valid substring using stacks

+stack31.java : Number of bracket reversals needed for balanced expression

+stack32.java : Identify and mark unmatched parenthesis using stacks